 It all began when this Willie Wagtail kindly allowed me to take its picture:

 I’ve previously written about the Welcome Swallows (Hirundo neoxena) at Oyster Cove, and I returned there a few days ago.
 However this swallow looked a little unwelcoming as I walked past:

-A couple of weeks ago, on a coastal walk, I saw a Nankeen Kestrel being swooped by an Australian Magpie.
+A couple of weeks ago, on a coastal walk, I saw a Nankeen Kestrel being swooped by what I thought at first was an Australian Magpie but turned out to be a Magpie-Lark (Grallina cyanoleuca) or Peewee.
 At the time, I put up a few photos, and these are more from that same walk.